tchapeaux/cpython-brain-freezes/README.md

 # Playground snippets for CPython
 Repo of scripts written and ran once to test the behavior of CPython.
+Used version: Python 2.7.10

 Archived as an art project expressing the struggle of a man trying to find simple answers from a complex system.